falcosecurity/libs/test/vm/README.md

 *Don'ts*

 - Do not try to install more than 9-10 kernels at a time in a VM.
 - If one compiled driver artifact didn't work for one kernel no need to over interpret results.
 Alarming are only larger consistent gaps in the results table.
-This is because compilers in general and the eBPF verifier are not perfect and the vagrant VM looping approach can also be unstable.

 ## More Detailed Explanations of Steps